MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    ![Picture of the volume and power buttons.](images/shm-fig26.png)

-4. When the out-of-box experience (OOBE) setup starts, follow the instructions to install Windows 10 or Windows 11 Pro/Enterprise (version 1909 or later).
+4. When the out-of-box experience (OOBE) setup starts, follow the instructions to install Windows 10/11 Pro or Enterprise (version 1909 or later).

 ### Install Surface Hub 2 drivers and firmware